NEET PG Counselling 2026

 NEET PG counselling is fundamentally a two-part game.
 Your NEET PG score gets you into the room, but your counselling strategy decides where you walk out.
 Both halves matter equally — and the second half is precisely where most candidates underprepare.

 If you’re targeting the 2026 cycle, three actions deserve your immediate attention.
 Complete your internship before the July 31, 2026 deadline, because this requirement is absolute and admits no exceptions.
 Organise every original document now rather than during the chaos of counselling week.
-And study the seat matrix and previous years’ cutoffs carefully before choice filling, because the difference between your dream specialty and a reluctant backup often comes down to just four or five correctly ordered preferences.
+And study the seat matrix and previous years’ cutoffs carefully before choice filling, because the difference between your dream speciality and a reluctant backup often comes down to just four or five correctly ordered preferences.

 Speak with a trusted PG counsellor before the rounds open.
 Monitor the MCC and state portals daily throughout the cycle.
 And when allotment arrives, move decisively — hesitation costs seats.

-Your specialty, your next three years of residency, and the entire trajectory of your medical career pivot on this single counselling cycle.
+Your speciality, your next three years of residency, and the entire trajectory of your medical career pivot on this single counselling cycle.
 Approach it with the same rigour, discipline, and strategy that carried you through NEET PG preparation, and you’ll walk out with the seat you’ve genuinely earned.
 Start your preparation today — the 2026 counselling cycle moves faster than most candidates ever expect.

 FAQ for NEET PG Counselling